Skip to main content

 A genetic condition may increase the risk of Ewing sarcoma and other sarcomas.

-Anything that increases a person's chance of getting a disease is called a risk factor.
-Not every child with one or more of these risk factors will develop Ewing sarcoma or other sarcomas, and they can develop in some children who don't have any known risk factors.
-Children with Fanconi anemia may be at increased risk for Ewing sarcoma.
+A risk factor is anything that increases the chance of getting a disease.
+Not every child with a risk factor will develop Ewing sarcoma or other sarcomas.
+And they can develop in some children who don't have a known risk factor.
+Children with Fanconi anemia may be at increased risk of Ewing sarcoma.
 Talk with your child's doctor if you think your child may be at risk.

 Tests that examine the bone and soft tissue are used to diagnose and stage Ewing sarcoma.

-• MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body, such as the area where the tumor formed.
+• MRI (magnetic resonance imaging) uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body, such as the area where the tumor formed.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 EnlargeMagnetic resonance imaging (MRI) scan; drawing shows a child lying on a table that slides into the MRI machine, which takes a series of detailed pictures of areas inside the body.